Weird and Unique Job Interview Questions

 - Tell me about a time when you had to win someone over to your way of thinking.
 How did you accomplish this?
 What was the outcome?

 Behavioral job interview questions are your best approach during candidate job interviews.
-But, the occasional unusual job interview question has the potential to yield thoughtful information about the candidates you interview.
+But, the occasional unusual job interview question has the potential to yield surprising and thoughtful information about the candidates you interview.
 Use both for effective candidate selection.